rperezme-data/DAB_H02_VBA-challenge/README.md

 - The greatest trading volume

 ### Note:
-*The script is timed, and the execution time (in seconds) is displayed to the user in a Message Box.*
+*The script is timed, and the execution time (in seconds) is displayed to the user at the end of the process in a Message Box.*